lzwjava/blog-source/notes/2025-07-08-peirce-math-pioneer-en.md

 ---
-title: "Benjamin Peirce: Father of American Mathematics"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Benjamin Peirce: Father of American Mathematics'
 translated: false
-generated: true
 ---

 **Benjamin Peirce (1809-1880) was a pivotal figure in the development of American mathematics and science during the 19th century.** Often hailed as the "Father of pure mathematics" in America, his influence extended across various fields, including celestial mechanics, number theory, algebra, and the philosophy of mathematics.